 This document summarises our approach to tax.
 In line with our ambition to be open and transparent in our stakeholder communications, it summarises our tax strategy and tax-related processes, providing extracts from a number of relevant Group policies, including our Tax Policy.

-It also contains details of our tax payments in respect of 2021.
-For those who want more detailed information, we've provided useful links throughout the narrative.
+It also contains details of our tax payments made in 2022.
+For those who want more detailed information, we've provided useful links throughout.